automaticalldramatic/button-widget/README.md

 1. `text`: The text that will display on the face of the button;

-2. `handler`: the function that should fire when the button is clicked;
+2. `handler`: the function that should fire based on the eventType set.
+We can extend this further to have multiple handlers;

 3. `isDefault`: an optional boolean value that specifies that a button should be highlighted and focused by default.
 I am not handling this right now, cause this is out of the scope of our example.